SydneyKinney/Bootcamp_Group_Project/README.md

 #### Questions we hope to answer:
 - Does price/ratings affect installations?
 And in which way?
-- What are the top 10 installed categories?
+- What are the top 10 apps that have the most installs?
 - What is the number of installs depending on the price (including ad support)?
 - What is the number of installs depending on the rating (including ad support)?